Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Supplementary Appendix (not for publication)

 \subsection{Supplementary Material for Section \ref{sec:app-sc1}}

 The distribution of smoking intensities is shown in Figure \ref{fig:smoke-dis} and Table \ref{tab:smoke-dist}.
-The majority of mothers do not smoke during pregnancy ranging from 76\% for Black mothers to 96\% in the category "Other".
+The majority of mothers do not smoke during pregnancy ranging from 76\% for Black mothers to 96\% in the category ``Other''.
 However, the right panel of Figure \ref{fig:smoke-dis} shows that conditional on smoking white mothers and older mothers smoke more heavily.
 Figure \ref{fig:apo-smoke} replicates the solid line of Figure 1 in \citeA{Cattaneo2010EfficientIgnorability} with Double Machine Learning as a byproduct.
 Our results are very similar and show that average potential outcomes become smaller the higher the intensity of smoking.
+Figure \ref{fig:resclaed-smoke} contains the re-scaled propensity scores $e_t(x)/\pi_t$ for all treatment versions.